 The Antigravity Project is an endeavor premiered in 2018 to create an annual opportunity for emerging artists.
 Each spring, one artist will be selected to create an original site-specific work of art for the rotunda as a direct response to that architectural space, the historic building, and the permanent collection.
 The rotunda is a unique exhibition space within the museum that greets visitors as they enter the building.

 Melissa Vandenberg finds inspiration in ordinary materials, using items like matches, quilts, stickers, popsicles and temporary tattoos to address issues of power, mortality, patriotism and pride.
-Vandenberg will use hundreds of handkerchiefs to create a site-specific installation in The Rockwell’s rotunda entryway.
-Vandenberg will have the opportunity to serve as a Guest Artist in the Corning Museum of Glass Hot Shop amphitheater.
+Vandenberg used hundreds of handkerchiefs to create a site-specific installation in The Rockwell’s rotunda entryway.
+Vandenberg also had the opportunity to serve as a Guest Artist in the Corning Museum of Glass Hot Shop amphitheater.

 Gregory uses textiles as veils and screens that restrict and alter our views of the surrounding space.
 Her work questions our awareness of the multiple filters and lenses through which we see the world.

 The perfect fit for our Art + Science program year, Gregory experiments with media and plays with our expectations of how each material is used.
 Traditionally, metal serves as function and load-bearing, while lace is a non-structural, decorative element.
 Here, the roles have been reversed ‒ woven lace becomes the structural support while a cast pewter ribbon adorns the work’s lower edge.
 Through the Thread prompts us to consider the distortions of our own perspective.

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter